ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

         {% include /util/screenshot.html source="/images/brickman/networking-my-computer-0-disconnect-selected-online.png" %}

-*   {: tab="Windows"}{% include /style/icon.html type="info" %}
+*   {: tab="Windows"}{% include /style/icon.html type="danger" %}
-    These instructions were written using Windows 10 Enterprise.
-    It should work for other versions of Windows 10 as well.
+    These instructions do not actually result in an Internect connection.
+As far as we know, it is not possible to get an Internet connection via Bluetooth using Windows 10.
-    {: .alert .alert-info}
+    {: .alert .alert-danger}

     1. On the EV3, first verify that Bluetooth is powered on.
 In brickman open the *Wireless and Networks* menu and select *Bluetooth*.
 Make sure the